juxor/afaq/markdown/secJ5.md

 favour of bureaucratic paternalising, leaving those values around to be picked up by their political opponents."_ [Ward, **Talking Houses**, p.
 58]

 We cannot be expected to provide an extensive list of working class collective self-help and social welfare activity here, all we can do is present an overview of collective welfare in action (for a discussion of working class self-help and co-operation through the centuries we can suggest no better source than Kropotkin's **Mutual Aid**).
 In the case of Britain, we find that the _"newly created working class built up from nothing a vast network of social and economic initiatives based on self-help and mutual aid.
+The list is
-The list is endless: friendly societies, building societies, sick clubs, coffin clubs, clothing clubs, up to enormous federated enterprises like the trade union movement and the Co-operative movement."_ [Ward, **Social Policy**, pp. 10-1] The historian E.P.
-Thompson confirmed this picture of a wide network of working class self-help organisations. _"Small tradesmen, artisans, labourers"_ he summarised, _"all sought to insure themselves against sickness, unemployment, or funeral expenses through membership of . . . friendly societies."_ These were _"authentic evidence of independent working- class culture and institutions . . . out of which . . . trade unions grew, and in which trade union officers were trained."_ Friendly societies _"did not 'proceed from' an idea: both the ideas and institutions arose from a certain common experience . . .
+endless: friendly societies, building societies, sick clubs, coffin clubs, clothing clubs, up to enormous federated enterprises like the trade union movement and the Co-operative movement."_ [Ward, **Social Policy**, pp. 10-1] The historian E.P.
+Thompson confirmed this picture of a wide network of working class self-help organisations. _"Small tradesmen, artisans, labourers"_ he summarised, _"all sought to insure themselves against sickness, unemployment, or funeral expenses through membership of . . . friendly societies."_ These were _"authentic evidence of independent working-class culture and institutions . . . out of which . . . trade unions grew, and in which trade union officers were trained."_ Friendly societies _"did not 'proceed from' an idea: both the ideas and institutions arose from a certain common experience . . .
 In the simple cellular structure of the friendly society, with its workaday ethos of mutual aid, we see many features which